AppHouseKitchen/AlDente-Charge-Limiter/README.md

 The first couple of versions of AlDente Classic until AlDente Classic 2.0 are open source.
 Later versions of AlDente Classic or AlDente Free/Pro are not open source anymore.

+* UPDATED TO MACOS 12 MONTEREY AND ALDENTE DOES NOT WORK ANYMORE!

+No worries, big macOS updates might require a reinstall for AlDente.
+Just reinstall AlDente and everything should work as expected again.

 ## Other tools used in this project:
 * <https://github.com/beltex/SMCKit>
 * <https://github.com/sindresorhus/LaunchAtLogin>